Nationals vs. Phillies Player Props Betting Odds

 Candelario Stats

-- Jeimer Candelario has 26 doubles, two triples, 10 home runs, 27 walks and 38 RBI (76 total hits).
-He has swiped four bases.
+- Jeimer Candelario has put up 77 hits with 26 doubles, two triples, 10 home runs and 27 walks.
+He has driven in 38 runs with four stolen bases.

-- Candelario has picked up a hit in six straight games.
-In his last 10 games he is hitting .308 with five doubles, two home runs, three walks and eight RBI.
+- Candelario has picked up at least one hit in seven straight games.
+During his last 10 games he is hitting .282 with five doubles, two home runs, three walks and eight RBI.

 Candelario Recent Games